Python Unit Testing¶

 sconsUtils will be modified to disable the duplicate testing.

-Memory and file descriptor leak testing¶
+File descriptor leak testing¶

 This example shows the basic structure of an LSST Python unit test module,